Francis Omaswa

-Francis Gervase Omaswa, MBChB, MMed, FRCS (Edin), FCS (ECSA), is a Ugandan cardiovascular surgeon, academic and administrator.
+Francis Gervase Omaswa is a Ugandan cardiovascular surgeon, academic and administrator.
 He was installed as the chancellor of Soroti University, one of the nine public universities in Uganda at that time, in August 2022.

 He previously served as the chancellor of Busitema University, another Ugandan public university, between 2009 and 2017.
 He has served in that capacity since June 2009.

-Background and education
+Background, education, and personal life

 Omaswa was born in Mukura Village, Kumi District, in the Eastern Region of Uganda, circa 1943.
 His parents were Yafesi Ijookit and Matilda Acom.

 He attended Mukura Primary School from P1 to P4, then transferred to Koloin Primary School from P5 to P6.
-After passing his Primary Leaving Examinations, he joined Holy Angels Junior Secondary School in Soroti District for his Junior One and Two.
+After passing his Pprimary Leaving Examinations, he joined Holy Angels Junior Secondary School in Soroti District for his Junior One and Two.
 He then studied at St. Mary's College Kisubi, for both his O-Level and A-Level education.

 In 1964, he was admitted to the Makerere University School of Medicine, graduating in 1969 with a Bachelor of Medicine and Bachelor of Surgery degree.
 In 1974, he received a Master of Medicine in surgery degree from Makerere University.

-He subsequently was elected a Fellow of the Royal College of Surgeons of Edinburgh.
+He subsequently was elected a fellow of the Royal College of Surgeons of Edinburgh.
 He is also a fellow of the College of Surgeons of East, Central and Southern Africa, a college he helped found.